Toy Story 2: Music

-Randy Newman, who composed music for the original Toy Story film, returned to score the sequel.
+Randy Newman, who composed and conducted music for the original Toy Story film, returned to score the sequel.
 He wrote two original songs – "When She Loved Me", performed by Sarah McLachlan, and "Woody's Roundup", performed by Riders in the Sky – besides composing the score.
 The song from Toy Story, "You've Got a Friend in Me" was also reused.
 It was sung at two different points during the film by Tom Hanks as Woody and Robert Goulet, the singing voice of Wheezy.
 The score released by Walt Disney Records on November 9, 1999.
 The track "When She Loved Me", which was considered to be among the saddest sequences in both Disney and Pixar films, and the saddest film songs ever written, received acclaim for McLachlan's singing and Newman's compositions.
 The song was nominated at the Academy Awards in 2000 for Best Original Song, though the award went to Phil Collins for "You'll Be in My Heart" from another Disney animated film, Tarzan.